groodlooker/looker_csv_extension/README.md

 #### Fetch Proxy and OAUTH2 Authentication

-The fetch proxy demonstration requires that a json server be running.
+The fetch proxy demonstration requires that a json data server be running.
 To start the server run the command

 ```
 yarn start-data-server